MounikaMudapalli/Sleep-Quality-Prediction/README.md

 LDA gives a maximum of 98.67% accuracy and Decision Trees gives a maximum of 100% accuracy for the current dataset.

 The effect of each attribute on the result of the model in each case is shown in the graphs.
+# Real-World Use & Impact

+This project was built to explore how lifestyle and health-related data can be used to analyze and predict sleep quality using simple machine learning techniques.

+By analyzing factors such as sleep duration, stress level, physical activity, and heart rate, the model helps identify patterns that influence sleep quality.
+This can assist users in understanding how daily habits impact their sleep and encourage informed lifestyle changes.

+I chose this problem because sleep quality is a common issue among students, and I wanted to apply data-driven methods to a real-life health problem.

+With further development, this system could be extended into a web or mobile application, integrated with wearable device data, or enhanced with visual analytics to track sleep trends over time.